moritzfelipe/alexano/software-development/the-mythical-man-month.md

 ## Background
 "The Mythical Man-Month" is a book by Fred Brooks that was first published in 1975.
 The book is based on Brooks' experiences managing the development of the IBM System/360 computer.
 In the book, Brooks discusses the challenges and pitfalls of software development project management and offers valuable insights and advice.
 Before writing the book, Brooks was a distinguished engineer and computer scientist who worked on several groundbreaking projects.
 He received his Bachelor's degree in mathematics from Duke University and his Master's in electrical engineering from Harvard University.
 In the 1960s, he joined IBM and was put in charge of the System/360 project.
 Through this experience, Brooks gained a deep understanding of the challenges of managing large-scale software development projects.

-## 10 most important concepts of "The Mythical Man-Month"
+## 10 key concepts of "The Mythical Man-Month"

 1. Brooks's Law: Adding more people to a project behind schedule can make it go slower.
 This is because of the overhead of coordinating and communicating among the additional workers.
 2. The importance of good design in software development.
 Good design can help to reduce the complexity of a project and make it easier to understand and modify.